Mollification of the Fourth Moment of Dirichlet L-functions: The Off-Diagonal Term

 where the line \eqref{LastLine} is the contribution of the trivial additive character and the case $d=1$ (the minus sign comes from the Möbius function) and is of size at most $O(q^{-1+\varepsilon})$.
 Hence we are reduced to the estimation of \eqref{DefinitionS1S2} and we call this expression $\mathcal{S}^{\pm}(\ell_1,\ell_2,N,M;q)$.
-We will follow the first steps of § $6.3$ in \cite{moments} and then turn to § 4 in \cite{some}.
+It is also convenient to separate the variables $n,m$ in the test function $V$.
+This technical step can be achieved using the integral representation of $V$ (see for example \cite[§ 4.1]{young}).
+Hence, we are reduced to bound sums of the shape